cppfw/prorab/wiki/TutorialBasicConcepts.md

 ## Defining several builds in one makefile

 It is possible to define several builds in a single `makefile`.
 Right before starting definition of a next build one has to clear all `this_` prefixed varibales, so that those do not go to the next build from previous build.
-To do that, there is a `prorab-clear-this-vars` definition which can be invoked using `$(eval ...)` as usual.
-Note, that this definition is automatically invoked inside of `prorab.mk`, so it is not necessary to invoke it for the very first build of the `makefile`.
+To do that, there is a `prorab-clear-this-vars` macro which can be invoked using `$(eval ...)` as usual.
+Note, that this macro is automatically invoked inside of `prorab.mk`, so it is not necessary to invoke it for the very first build of the `makefile`.

 ```
 include prorab.mk